 The complexity of our empirical specification is controlled in part by the number of knots at which we evaluate the quantiles of the variables in the model (i.e., the income components, consumption, and the latent type).
-Our estimates of the functions, such as $a_k^{\eta}(\tau)$ in (11), interpolate between those τ values.
+Our estimates of the functions, such as $a_k^{\eta}(\tau)$ in (11), interpolate between those $\tau$ values.
 Hence, a large number of knots can approximate any continuous quantile function well, while a small number of knots may provide a worse approximation.
 However, in estimation one faces the usual bias/variance trade-off, and the impact of the number of knots on the estimates is a priori unclear.

-To probe the sensitivity of our main results to the number of knots, we report two sets of average consumption derivatives in Appendix Figure A16.
-In the top panel we show the results for 7 knots, and in the bottom panel we show the results for 19 knots.
+To probe the sensitivity of our main results to the number of knots, we report average consumption derivatives based on 19 knots in Appendix Figure A19.
 By comparison, our baseline results were obtained using 11 knots (see Figure 5).
-Although we find some quantitative differences between the three sets of estimates, overall they agree well.
+Overall the two sets of estimates agree very well.